lirkwood/netdox/docs/_source/config.rst

 Each location should be defined by an array of IPv4 subnets using the *CIDR* notation (e.g. ``192.168.0.0/16``).
 The smallest subnet an IP is part of will be used to define that IP's location, so that you don't have to define a location for every possible subnet in your network.

+A conveniece function exists for this so that you can use location data in plugins, see :ref:`utils`.

 .. _roles: